mathjax/MathJax-test/web/docs/source/installation.rst

 understand what you are going to do.
 The basic installation consists in configuring the central machine that controls the framework.
 In this section, we will only use the :ref:`test runner <test-runner>`.
-To avoid the installation of a local Apache server, we also rely on the public MathJax Web server.
+To avoid the installation of a local Apache server, we will also rely on the public MathJax Web server.
 Finally, the central machine will itself be used as a test machine.

 It is recommended to use an UNIX environment with standard programs installed.
 On Windows, you might want to use
 `Cygwin <http://www.cygwin.com/>`_ which emulates a UNIX-like environment and download software tools from that system.
 In that case, after having installed all the programs you might need to use the
 `Rebaseall <http://cygwin.wikia.com/wiki/Rebaseall>`_ command.
 On Mac OS, you can download the programs from the `MacPorts <http://www.macports.org/>`_ repository.

 Start by installing git and get a copy of ``MathJax-test/`` with the command: